Quantum metrology with full and fast quantum control: Importance of quantum control for metrology with limited resources

 \subsection{Frequency estimation with X-Y noise}

 We study the setting of \emph{frequency estimation} in which the probes sensing the parameter are also affected by the \emph{X-Y noise} specified in \eqnref{eq:xynoise}.
-In accordance to Eq.~(\ref{eq:Fb_xynoise}, \ref{eq:freq_nogo}) the attainable precision for this noise is asymptotically constrained to a constant improvement over SS, even when considering the most powerful FFQC scheme of \figref{fig:hierarchy}(d) (with the exception of the limiting cases $p\!=\!0$ or $p\!=\!1$, where one of the components vanishes and one recovers the perpendicular dephasing~\cite{Chaves:12,Dur:14,Kessler:14,Arrad:14,Ozeri:13} which is an instance of correctable rank-one Pauli noise described by \eqnref{eq:freq_pauli1}).
-Nevertheless, we showed in \secref{sec:comparison}, that also in this case strategies with FFQC are better then strategies without, as they give a bigger improvement factor.
+In accordance to Eq.~(\ref{eq:Fb_xynoise}, \ref{eq:freq_nogo}) the attainable precision for this noise is asymptotically constrained to a constant improvement over standard scaling, even when considering the most powerful FFQC scheme of \figref{fig:hierarchy}(d) (with the exception of the limiting cases $p\!=\!0$ or $p\!=\!1$, where one of the components vanishes and one recovers the correctable perpendicular dephasing noise~\cite{Chaves:12,Dur:14,Kessler:14,Arrad:14,Ozeri:13}).
+Also in these cases strategies with FFQC can outperform those without yielding a large improvement factor as we showed in \secref{sec:comparison}.
 In this section we strengthen this point by demonstrating how the most general parallel scheme of \figref{fig:hierarchy}(b) with $N$ qubits and $N$ ancillae is outperformed by a simple and experimentally tangible strategy, which only requires entanglement between one sensing and one ancillary qubit but employs fast control.